joeldodson/domible/docs/index.md

 and writing a nav builder is raising issues I need to think through, it seems likely the builders will evolve for a while.
 And probably not in a backward compatible way.

-Here's how I'll address the CSS and JS issue for now.
+Here are my current thoughts regarding including CSS and JS.
 Each builder will return not just the root element of the component it encapsulates, it will return a tuple with three elements: